tsobe/lobiani/README.md

 ## Milestones
 ### Milestone 1 objectives
-- System allows to add warehouse items
+- System allows to add inventory items
 - System allows to see the products available for sale
 - Basic metrics such as HTTP success rate, latency and etc. are available
 - Basic CI/CD pipeline exists